MAVProxyUser/YushuTechUnitreeGo1/README.md

  8444 pts/1    S+     0:00 grep --color=auto wpa
 ```

-If you are quick you can catch it to login to the dog.
+If you are quick you can catch it, and use it to login to the dog.
+Automation makes it failproof.

 ```
 $ ping 192.168.1.115